 This report on the controls relates to the Discourse SaaS system provided by CDCK.
 The scope of the testing was restricted to the Discourse SaaS system and its boundaries as defined in Section 3.
-Schellman conducted the examination testing over the period June 1, 2022, to May 31, 2023.
+Schellman conducted the examination testing over the period June 1, 2024, through May 31, 2025.